altera-fpga/altera-fpga.github.io/docs/driver-list/driver-list-all.md

-# All Drivers
+# All Drivers, Altera Driver

-This table provides a comprehensive list for all drivers available for Agilex 5 and Agilex 7.
+This table comprehensively lists all Altera drivers available for Agilex 5 and Agilex 7.

 You can filter your search by entering your query into any number of available columns.